akrawchyk/akrawchyk-web/src/resume.md

 - Lead instructor for FEWD 5 & 18, taught web development basics in HTML, CSS, and JS.
 - Professional JavaScript workshop instructor, taught applied JS with jQuery and AngularJS.
-- TA for FEWD 17, met with students outside of class for tutoring and mentoring.
+- Teacher's assistant for FEWD 17, met with students outside of class for tutoring and mentoring.

 ## Extras